Lateral Police Officer - Certified

 Cheating on any examination or testing associated with the position.

-• Tattoos, branding, or intentional scarring are not permitted on the face, neck, ears, scalp, or hands.
-There is an exception for natural-looking permanent makeup and wedding band tattoos similar in size to a ring.
+• Tattoos, branding, or intentional scarring are not permitted on the face, neck, ears, or scalp.
+There is an exception for natural-looking permanent makeup.

 • Tattoos, brandings or intentional scarring that are gang-related, that convey sexual, racial, religious, ethnic, or related intolerances, or that portray derogatory or offensive characterizations contrary to the values of the department are prohibited.